 The definition suggests that the final value should be calculated by an independent expert, and the parties should consider what experience/ qualification this expert should have and how any disagreements over the expert’s findings should be resolved.

 Define the term ‘independent expert’ to remove uncertainty.

-Any contract where the parties wish to set carbon limits or create incentives and obligations linked to carbon including: manufacturing agreements, supply agreements, joint venture/ shareholder agreements.
+Any contract where the parties want to set carbon limits or create incentives and obligations linked to carbon, including: manufacturing agreements, supply agreements, joint venture/ shareholder agreements.
 It may also be useful for directors’ annual reports, section 172 strategic reports and national climate laws.

-A party could even enshrine positive climate behaviour in their Articles of Association (or equivalent documents), by including a Carbon Budget definition.
+A party could even enshrine positive climate behaviour in their articles of association (or equivalent documents), by including a definition for carbon budget.